Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Issues dealt with by the animation.

-1. In the past, was there a Global Flood, covering all the earth?
+1. In the past, was there a Global Flood, covering all the Earth?

 2. If such is the case, where did all the water come from and where did it go to afterwards ?